chandansingh5/CSFoursquareAPIDemo/README.md

-# SwiftFoursquareAPIDemo
+# SwiftFoursquareAPIIntergarion
-A basic nearby venue list app to demonstrate the FoursquareAPI .
-Fetch venue Lists and show in table view with details .
+A basic nearby venue list app to demonstrate the foursquare API.
+Fetch venue Lists and show in table view with details.
 Edit